Skip to main content

 tip

-For flows created on public Langflow servers, the code snippets generated in the API access pane automatically use your public server's domain.
+When you create flows on public Langflow servers, the code snippets generated in the API access pane automatically use your public server's domain.

 You also use your public domain when making Langflow API calls in scripts, including the code snippets that are automatically generated by Langflow.
 For example, the following code snippet calls an ngrok domain to trigger the specified flow (d764c4b8...):